shenxiangzhuang/libspot-rs/README.md

 | **Normal** | 49,902,164 | 49,902,164 | ✓ |
 | **Performance** | ~5.7s | ~5.5s | ✓ |

-Run the benchmark: `cargo run -r --example basic`(with `-r` flag to run the example in release mode)
+Run the benchmark: `cargo run -r --example basic`(with `-r` flag to run the example in release mode).

 ## License